rohitnikamm/obsidian/neuro-anat-notes/Spinal Cord 2.md

 - Location of Motor system
 *what motor system controls the limbs? what controls the trunk?*
 *what is the difference between grey matter and white matter in the spinal cord?*
-*do somatosensory neurons enter the spinal cord proximally or distally? what about motor neurons?*
+*do somatosensory neurons enter the spinal cord dorsally or ventrally? what about motor neurons?*